aanchaltailwal/Tic-Tac-Toe-Game/README.md

 - The player who successfully places three of their marks in a horizontal, vertical, or diagonal row wins.
 - The game ends in a draw if all spots are filled without a winner.

+## Contributing
+Contributions are not currently accepted for this project as it is intended as a simple learning exercise.